Hanfu: Development of Qing imperial court clothing

 Moreover, the Manchus originally did not have their own dragon robes or weave textiles and they had to obtain Ming dragon robes, Chaofu and cloth when they paid tribute to the Ming or traded with the Ming.
 Therefore, Manchu clothes were modified the Hanfu of Ming China to form their court costume, making it easier to use while hunting.
-The development of Manchu clothing in the late Ming Dynasty mainly imitated Mongolian clothing, and the arrow sleeves are obviously characteristics of Mongolian clothing.
+The development of Manchu clothing in the late Ming Dynasty mainly imitated Mongolian clothing, such as the characteristic buttoned jackets, and the arrow sleeves are obviously characteristics of Mongolian clothing.
 The Ming dragon robes were simply modified, cut, and tailored by Manchus at the sleeves and waist to make them narrow around the arms and waist instead of wide and added a new narrow cuff to the sleeves; they also made slits in the skirt to make it suitable for falconry, horse riding and archery.
 The new cuff was made out of fur.
 The robe's jacket waist had a new strip of scrap cloth put on the waist while the waist was made snug by pleating the top of the skirt on the robe.
 The Manchus added sable fur skirts, cuffs and collars to Ming dragon robes and trimming sable fur all over them before wearing them.
 However, some denied that the popular Manchu jackets in the Qing Dynasty originated from the Hanfu in the Ming Dynasty.
 Han Chinese court costume (chaofu) was modified by the Manchu by adding a ceremonial big collar (daling) or shawl collar (pijianling); the clothing was also reduced in bulk, the sleeves made narrower, and the side-fastening changed from cross-collared to a curved overlapping right front.
 The clothing was fastened with loops and buttons.
 The Manchu also decorated their early Qing robes with dragons similarly to the Ming chaofu.